fbpx

 Tenant Inventories

-Additionally, consider implementing a system for handling tenant turnover, such as conducting thorough inspections and promptly addressing maintenance issues, to ensure a smooth transition between tenants.
+Additionally, consider implementing a system for handling tenant turnover, such as conducting thorough inspections and promptly addressing maintenance issues.

 Some of the essential figures to estimate include: